manuelrojas19/konfio-enterprise-query-service/README.md

 Following Next Steps

-- Implement soft delete endpoints
+- Implement soft delete endpoints.
+- Implement proper error handling.
 - Add swagger documentation.
-- Implement CICD infraestructure
+- Implement CICD infraestructure.
 - Implement possible Infraestructure as a code to release this on AWS.
-- Unit Testing
+- Unit Testing.
-- Logging and Monitoring
+- Enforce Logging and Monitoring.
-- Integration and Perf Test
+- Integration and Perf Test.
-- Explit this API in two separated components, one for reading and one for updates to implement CQRS pattern
+- Explit this API in two separated components, one for reading and one for updates to implement CQRS pattern.

 ## Support